ChiefMonk/DEE/README.md

 <a name="about"></a>
 ## 1. About the Tool
-The <strong>KLMDEETOOL</strong> is developed in Java, an object-oriented programming language, and is structured around a well-defined architecture that adheres to the Multi-tier Architecture pattern of software engineering.
+The <strong>KLMDEETOOL</strong>, developed in Java, implements algorithms for KLM-style Rational Closure Entailment and Explanations.
 It consists of several interconnected components that work together to facilitate the processing and analysis of defeasible reasoning scenarios.
-The user interface tier or component offers both a command line interface (CLI) and a graphical user interface (GUI) for user interaction.
+The user interface tier offers both a command line interface (CLI) and a graphical user interface (GUI) for user interaction.

 To aid in processing and solving complex logical expressions and queries efficiently, the KLMDEETool incorporates and relies on two external libraries or packages: the <strong>TweetyProject</strong> and the <strong> SAT4J SAT Solver</strong>.
 The Desktop and Console Applications output of the <strong>KLMDEETOOL</strong> are shown below: